Solarcaskets/solarcaskets/README.md

 1. Connect to the Solarcaskets dashboard
 2. Swap 200,000 tokens to mint a randomized NFT
 3. Tokens are held in the Helios400 vault
-4. Orao Oracle determines your NFT’s rarity (Diamond, Platinum, Gold, or Wooden)
+4. Orao Oracle determines your NFT's rarity (Diamond, Platinum, Gold, or Wooden)
 5. NFT is sent to your wallet

 ### Converting Back to Tokens